System-Electronics/meta-sysele-nxp-5.15.71/ASTRIAL-SE05x.md

 MAC 738d5b798ed241b0b24768514bfba95b
 DEK 6702dac30942b2c85e7f47b42ced4e7f
 ```
-**NOTE**: These values are the default keys already present on any SE05x chip, and each variant has different values, which can be found in [AN12436.pdf (Table 5 and 6)](https://www.nxp.com/docs/en/application-note/AN12436.pdf).
+**NOTE**: These values are the default keys already present on any SE050E2, each other variant has different values, which can be found in [AN12436.pdf (Table 5 and 6)](https://www.nxp.com/docs/en/application-note/AN12436.pdf).

 ### Key Rotation
 > This demo is automatically built by the se05x layer.